 |2013||Sun Bowl (vs. UCLA)|

-Under Beamer, Tech football has enjoyed unprecedented success with 21 consecutive bowl appearances, four ACC titles, five ACC Coastal Division crowns, three BIG EAST Conference titles, six BCS appearances, two “major” bowl victories and a trip to the national championship game.
-Under his guidance, the Hokies have finished in the Top 20 in 16 of the past 21 seasons, including four top-10 finishes during the last 10 years.
+Under Beamer, Tech football has enjoyed unprecedented success with 22 consecutive bowl appearances, four ACC titles, five ACC Coastal Division crowns, three BIG EAST Conference titles, six BCS appearances, two "major" bowl victories and a trip to the national championship game.
+Under his guidance, the Hokies have finished in the Top 20 in 16 of the past 22 seasons, including four top-10 finishes during the past 11 years.

 The Hokies couldn't have asked for anyone better to guide their football program into the ACC.
 In 2004 - Tech's first season in the league - Beamer and his staff led a young team picked to finish sixth in the league to an ACC title and a BCS Bowl.
 That team also won the league's 2004 Fall Sportsmanship Award for football, yet another tribute to the program Beamer and his staff have built.
 A year later, the Hokies produced an 11-2 record, won the ACC Coastal Division title, earned a spot in the inaugural league championship contest and appeared in a bowl game.
 Beamer was named the ACC Coach of the Year both seasons.

-In 2011, Beamer led the Hokies to 11 wins and an appearance in the ACC Championship Game after capturing another Coastal Division crown.
-The Hokies finished with an 11-3 overall mark, including a berth in the Allstate Sugar Bowl against Michigan, Tech’s eighth “major” bowl game appearance.
-In 2012, the Hokies won their final three games, including a victory over Rutgers in the Russell Athletic Bowl, to finish with its 20th-straight winning season and last year, he led Tech to a berth in the Hyundai Sun Bowl after the Hokies won eight games in the regular season.
+In 2011, Beamer led the Hokies to 11 wins and an appearance in the ACC championship game after capturing another Coastal Division crown.
+The Hokies finished with an 11-3 overall mark, including a berth in the Sugar Bowl against Michigan, Tech's eighth "major" bowl game appearance.
+In 2012, the Hokies won their final three games, including a victory over Rutgers in the Russell Athletic Bowl, to finish with their 20th-straight winning season and in 2013, Beamer led Tech to a berth in the Sun Bowl after the Hokies won eight games in the regular season.

-Beamer, who was the consensus National Coach of the Year in 1999, is the active leader among Division I FBS coaches in victories with 266 over 33 seasons as a head coach.
-Now in his 28th year at the Tech helm, his overall record as the head man of the Hokies stands at 224-109-2.
-He became Tech’s winningest football coach during the 1997 campaign.
-Counting six years as head coach at Murray State prior to joining the Hokies, Beamer’s overall record is 266-132-4.
+Beamer, who was the consensus National Coach of the Year in 1999, is the active leader among Division I FBS coaches in victories with 273 wins over 34 seasons as a head coach.
+Now in his 29th year at the Tech helm, his overall record with the Hokies stands at 231-115-2.
+He became Tech's winningest football coach during the 1997 campaign.
+Counting six years as head coach at Murray State prior to joining the Hokies, Beamer's overall record is 273-138-4.

 The rise of the Tech football program has made Beamer a man in demand.
 It has opened doors to places he may never have dreamed of as a youngster growing up in Southwest Virginia.